UrbanAnalyst/docs/src/example.md

 spaces, or conversely that socially disadvantaged parts of the city offer relatively few automobile parking spaces.
 The relationship in Berlin is, in contrast, slightly positive.

+## Conclusions

+### Lessons for Berlin

+Paris's transport system is considerably faster and more frequent.
+Nevertheless, it also involves greater numbers of transfers, suggesting that any attempt to improve the system in Berlin should take care to avoid inadvertently increasing numbers of transfers.

+Berlin's average relative speed is also notably higher than Paris's, and at 1.09 likely too high to effectively discourage large numbers of people from opting to travel via private automobile.
+Examination of the map of relative travel times clearly reveals the effect of the connected ring out autobahns encircling the city.
+While reducing speeds on these carriageways may not be feasible, a uniform 30km/hour limit as introduced in Paris may nevertheless significantly reduce this ratio, and further incentivise many more people to opt for public transport rather than private automobile.

+Although Paris is a far larger city, its average population density is nevertheless very similar to Berlin's.
+It is then even more striking that Paris offers considerably shorter average distances to schools than Berlin.
+School distances in Berlin are also only weakly correlated with social conditions, whereas average distances to schools in Paris are shorter in less socially advantaged areas.
+Both of these factors indicate a need in Berlin for more provision of local schooling in general, and particularly in socially disadvantaged regions, if it is to match the educational opportunities provided in Paris.

+Paris's bicycle infrastructure is considerably better than Berlin's, and perhaps even more importantly, becomes better towards the inner city regions.
+In contrast, Berlin really only offers good bicycle infrastructure in the relatively peripheral, and more affluent, outer regions.
+Berlin really needs to proactively focus on improving bicycle infrastructure in the inner city regions.

+Berlin is fortunately greatly enhanced by an abundance of natural space, including access to the city's rivers and canals, and access to these natural spaces is only weakly related to social advantage.
+This provides robust evidence for Berlin to appreciate its natural spaces, and to ensure that the remain accessible for everybody.

+### Lessons for Paris

+Paris's transport system is notably better than Berlin's in almost all ways except for the number of transfers necessary to travel equivalent distances.
+This difference is especially notable given that Paris is much larger than Berlin.
+Improvements to Paris's public transport system should focus on decreasing numbers of transfers.

+Paris's average relative speed is very close to the "magical" value of one, at which point private automobiles are no faster than multi-modal transport including walking and cycling.

+Paris has done a great job of providing bicycle infrastructure in the inner city regions, and notably of proactively creating bicycle infrastructure in regions of social disadvantage.

+Contrasts with Berlin nevertheless emphasise a couple of aspects which Paris could focus on improving.
+The most notable of these is the index of accessibility to natural spaces, and the relationship of this to other variables.
+Paris simply has far less natural space than Berlin, and much poorer general accessibility.
+Moreover, access to natural spaces is positively associated with social advantage, so that it is relatively difficult for socially disadvantaged Parisians to access natural spaces.